-To open a share account costs anywhere from $5-$25, depending on the credit union.
-However, there isn't truly a membership fee since you'll get that deposit back if you ever choose to close your account.
+As mentioned above, opening a savings account requires you to keep anywhere from $5-$25 in that account, depending on the credit union.
+However, there isn't truly a membership fee or cost since you'll get that deposit back if you ever choose to close your account.

-You can find this information out by directly contacting the credit union or checking their website for additional fees to process at account opening.
+You can find this information out by directly contacting the credit union or checking their website.

-It's not much to it, really.
-You can simply search for local credit unions in your neighborhood, contact your employer's HR department to learn if a credit union sponsors them, or you try the Credit Union Locator to help with your search.
+It's pretty simple, really.
+Search for local credit unions in your neighborhood, contact your employer's HR department to learn if a credit union sponsors them, or try this Credit Union Locator to help with your search.

-Once you find a credit union you like, check their field of membership.
-This will help ensure you're meeting that credit union's requirements to join.
+Once you find a credit union you like, check out their field of membership info.
+This will help you determine if you meet that credit union's requirements to join.

 QUICK TIP: Once a member, always a member!
-So if you no longer meet the requirements, that’s ok.
-As long as you still have an account at the credit union, you’re a member for life.
+So even if you no longer meet the membership requirements, that’s okay!
+As long as you maintain your account at the credit union, you’re a member for life.

 can i open an account with charlotte metro?

-Looking for other credit unions to join, but you don't know where to start?
-Visit ncua.gov to find their credit union locator and join your local credit union today!
+Looking for a credit union, but don't know where to start?
+Here's a Credit Union Locator to help you find and join your local credit union today!